 Actually, I strive to keep all my talks understandable by everyone.
 You should have a look at them.

 I am involved in several efforts to ease the learning of Computer Science by everyone.

-- JLM is the Java Learning Machine.
+- PLM is the Programmer's Learning Machine.
 This program is a programming exerciser: you can learn programming at your own pace through a large set of interactive and graphical exercises.

 - SMN (Sciences Manuelles du Numérique -- Digital Manual Science).
 This project was previously nammed CSIRL for Computer Science In Real Life.
 It's a set of unplugged activities (without any computer or even electronic devices) that let kid play with the main concepts of computer science.
 A sequence on algorithms |https://github.com/jcb/CSIRL/tree/master/livret]] ready, and other sequences and activities are expected in the future.

 - ISN-live is an attempt at constituting an USB stick containing a live system with all what you need to teach computer science in the ISN option of the french baccalauréat.
 It is widely inspired from ClefAgreg that does the same for the informatics option of the mathematics agregation examination since years.